Kiln-AI/demos/end_to_end_project_demo/README.md

 This was a quick demo of all the pieces working together.
 If I wanted to continue to iterate on quality, here’s where I’d focus next:

-### Improve the Exiting Eval
+### Improve the Existing Eval

-I’m really not sure my manual labels are correct in the golden dataset (I’m not much of a ffmpeg wiz as I thought).
+I’m really not sure my manual labels are correct in the golden dataset (I’m not much of a ffmpeg wizard as I thought).
 More eval data (golden and eval_set), and more iteration on the judge prompt, and better labels from an actual ffmpeg expert would be a good place to invest.

 ### Iteration on model+prompt